What Is Emergency Maintenance? (And Why It’s Important)

 • Gas leak: Inhaling gas could physically harm people, and a gas leak could cause a fire.
 This also tends to be an emergency wherever it occurs.

-• Refrigerator breaks down at a restaurant: Some emergency maintenance situations are more context-dependent.
+• Refrigerator breaks down at a restaurant: Some emergency situations are more context-dependent.
 If a refrigerator breaks down at a consulting firm’s office, it would be considered a non-emergency to be addressed the following day or even week, but if a refrigerator breaks down at a restaurant, it needs to be addressed immediately for food-safety reasons.

 • Broken HVAC during a heatwave: While HVAC repairs aren’t always urgent, some situations require emergency maintenance — for instance, if a hospital needs to keep the air-conditioning temperature at a safe level for patients during a heatwave.